Sant'Angelo (rione of Rome): Modern Age

 The 17th and the 18th centuries passed without noteworthy events: the center of gravity of the Church had already moved from the Lateran to the Vatican and Borgo, and the Capitol lost its importance as a residential area in favor of the Campo Marzio plain.

 Things started to change again with the French Revolution.
 During the Roman republic, in 1798, the gates of the Ghetto were finally opened, and the Tree of Freedom was planted in Piazza Giudea.
 The fall of Napoleon caused the compulsory return of the Jews to the walled district.

 In 1848, Pius IX ordered the demolition of the walls but, because of the resistance of the Romans, the task had to be accomplished during the night.

 Anyway, it was only after the unification of Italy on 20 September 1870, that the Roman Jews ceased to be considered as second-class citizens.

 After the unification of Italy huge transformations affected the district.
 Great walls were built along the river, in order to avoid prevent flooding, and this caused the demolition of the picturesque row of houses which were mirrored in the Tiber.
 The Ghetto, although the Jews were now free citizens, was always crowded with the Jewish community, but the hygienic conditions forced a radical solution.
 The whole quarter was pulled down in 1885, spending much more than the originally budgeted five millions Lire, and new buildings, whose style does not match with the old buildings, arose around the new Great Synagogue of Rome.
 The only part of Sant'Angelo which can still give an idea of the old Ghetto is along the lane named Via della Reginella, which was included in the walled district only during the 19th century.

-During the twenties of last century, Sant'Angelo was affected by the great demolition works started in the center of Rome by the Fascist regime.
+During the 1920s, Sant'Angelo was affected by the great demolition works started in the center of Rome by the Fascist regime.
 In 1926, the quarter around the Theater of Marcellus was pulled down, while the monument was isolated and restored.
 Many picturesque medieval structures, lanes and squares disappeared, but this work revealed certain Roman temples: the temples of Apollo Sosianus and of Bellona were unearthed by the archeologists at that time.
 Moreover, also beautiful medieval houses, including the House of the Vallati and the Albergo della Catena, up to then hidden under later accretions, were carefully restored.

 Then, in 1940, in the north side of the rione, the street Via delle Botteghe Oscure was drastically enlarged, and there also churches and palaces fell victim to the pickaxe.